Radiofrequency Microneedling/ Fractora

 It has been known for a number of years that radiofrequency when passed though the dermis can tighten the skin.
 Examples of early radiofrequency systems included Thermage, Titan and Pelleve.
 One advantage of the earlier radiofrequency methods is that they did not break the skin and there is therefore no change in the appearance of the surface of the skin and no recovery time.
 However the results of these earlier radiofrequency devices could be variable and disappointing.

 The difference with radiofrequency microneedling is that tiny pinpoint needles are inserted into the skin and then the radiofrequency moves between the tiny needles below the skin surface, which means that the tightening heat is delivered deeper under the skin than with the earlier radiofrequency methods.
 The advantage of inserting the needles is that it enables the radiofrequency to be delivered deeper under the skin so the tightening can occur in deep layers of the skin not just the top layers.
-The tiny localised needles are inserted in a “fractionated” way which scatters the heat evenly and allows the skin to heal with minimum downtime.
+The tiny localised needles are inserted in a “fractionated” way which scatters the heat evenly and allows the skin to heal with minimal downtime.

 What system is used at Dermatology Consulting?